Traverse Sydney's spectacular coastline – from Barrenjoey in the north to Cronulla in the south – on this eight-day adventure.

 - Price: $$

 Walk along Sydney's magnificent coastline, which stretches from Barrenjoey in the north to Cronulla in the south.
 You can follow the trail in either direction.
-Complete one or more sections as day walks, or tackle the whole thing from end to end.
+Complete one or more sections as day walks, or tackle the track end to end over eight days.

 Day 1: Barrenjoey to Avalon

-Starting at the entrance of the Palm Beach Golf Club on Sydney’s Northern Beaches, this 13 kilometre (eight mile) trail winds past craggy headlands and sheltered beaches.
+Starting at the entrance of the Palm Beach Golf Club on Sydney’s Northern Beaches, this 13-kilometre (eight-mile) trail winds past craggy headlands and sheltered beaches.
 Climb the Barrenjoey Headland to the 1881 lighthouse, stopping to take in views over Pittwater and the Pacific Ocean.
 Behind you lie Broken Bay and the dense green forest of Ku-ring-gai Chase National Park, and ahead of you, the glistening Northern Beaches.
 Follow the Smugglers Track back to Palm Beach, dropping in to the Summer Bay Surf Club made famous by the hit TV series Home and Away.
-Take a dip in the ocean rock pool at the southern end of the beach, then walk over the headland and through McKay Reserve, to Whale Beach.
+Take a dip in the ocean rock pool at the southern end of the beach or take a break at the always-popular Boathouse café, then walk over the headland and through McKay Reserve, to Whale Beach.
 Continue past Bangalley Head, the highest point on Sydney’s northern coast, to Avalon Beach.
-Spend the night here in a luxury beachside apartment or catch the one hour bus ride back to the city.
+Spend the night here in a luxury beachside apartment or catch the one-hour bus ride back to the city.

 Day 2: Avalon to Narrabeen Lakes